 In order to reduce commodity price uncertainty and increase cash flow predictability relating to the marketing of our crude oil and natural gas, we may enter into crude oil and natural gas price hedging arrangements with respect to a portion of our expected production.
 While intended to reduce the effects of volatile crude oil and natural gas prices, such transactions may limit our potential gains if crude oil and natural gas prices rise over the price established by the arrangements.
-As of December 31, 2016, we have not entered into any hedging arrangements with respect to our expected production.
+As of December 31, 2017, we had hedging arrangements in place covering 2,000 barrels of oil per day for calendar year 2018.
+The hedges we have in place are in the form of costless collars.
+"Costless collars" are the combination of two options, a put option (floor) and call option (ceiling) with the options structured so that the premium paid for the put option will be offset by the premium received from selling the call option.
+We had one costless collar for 1,000 barrels of oil per day with a put price of \$54.80.
+We had another costless collar for 1,000 barrels of oil per day with a put price of \$54.80.